huang-feiyu/xv6-lab/README.md

   * 13: *load* page fault caused by a `read()`
   * 15: *store/AMO* page fault cause by a `write()`
 * stval: the address that couldn't be translated

+When a page fault ocurs, it will raise trap to allocate physical memory for the virtual address stored in `stval`.